mrsteph3/suisendb/README.md

 Either clone the project and build locally or navigate to [SuisenDB](http://suisendb-env.eba-bupgqjyt.us-east-2.elasticbeanstalk.com/) to see the project in production.
 You can filter by format, genres, and age rating as well as sort by score, rank, and popularity to find the next anime you want to watch!

+<b>Newly added in ver 0.0.2</b>, you can now watch the opening and closing themes for most anime on the site within the details modals.

 ## Planned Features

 * [ver 0.0.2] ~~Implement links to Opening and Closing themes within the details modals for each anime.
 The database and API already support this feature.~~